lexerotk/simple-keypresser/README.md

 > THE APP IS STILL IN DEVELOPMENT AND UNSTABLE.
 MIGHT CAUSE ISSUES.

 # Simple KeyPresser
 Simple KeyPresser is an app helps you to automate pressing a specific key with a specific delay.
 Purpose of this app is mainly for using it on games.
-Coded with Python.
+Coded with Python 3.

 Made by [@lexerotk](https://lexerotk.github.io)

+### Attention

+This is my very first python project.
+It will definitely have issues.

+# Known Issues (Waiting For Fixes)

+- CPU Usage is so high
+- Causing input lag
+- While setting a key for stopping the process, a error causes to start from the first question again.

 # Install